ThreeMammals/Ocelot/docs/features/configuration.rst

 1. AllowAutoRedirect is a value that indicates whether the request should follow redirection responses.
 Set it true if the request should automatically follow redirection responses from the Downstream resource; otherwise false.
 The default value is false.

 2. UseCookieContainer is a value that indicates whether the handler uses the CookieContainer property to store server cookies and uses these cookies when sending requests.
 The default value is false.
 Please note that if you are using the CookieContainer Ocelot caches the HttpClient for each downstream service.
 This means that all requests to that DownstreamService will share the same cookies. `Issue 274 <https://github.com/ThreeMammals/Ocelot/issues/274>`_ was created because a user noticed that the cookies were being shared.
 I tried to think of a nice way to handle this but I think it is impossible.
 If you don't cache the clients that means each request gets a new client and therefore a new cookie container.
 If you clear the cookies from the cached client container you get race conditions due to inflight requests.
-This would also mean that subsequent requests dont use the cookies from the previous response!
+This would also mean that subsequent requests don't use the cookies from the previous response!
 All in all not a great situation.
 I would avoid setting
 UseCookieContainer to true unless you have a really really good reason.
 Just look at your response headers and forward the cookies back with your next request!

 SSL Errors
 ^^^^^^^^^^

-Id you want to ignore SSL warnings / errors set the following in your ReRoute config.
+If you want to ignore SSL warnings / errors set the following in your ReRoute config.

 .. code-block:: json

     "DangerousAcceptAnyServerCertificateValidator": false

-I don't reccomend doing this, I suggest creating your own certificate and then getting it trusted by your local / remote machine if you can.
+I don't recommend doing this, I suggest creating your own certificate and then getting it trusted by your local / remote machine if you can.